vuepress-theme-hope/vuepress-theme-hope/docs/auto-catalog/src/guide.md

 :::

-The `exclude` option accepts an array of string or RegExp.
+The `exclude` option accepts an array of string or RegExp:

+- `"/foo/"` means only exclude catalog page generation at `/foo/` folder.
+- `/^\/foo\//` means exclude catalog page generation at `/foo/` folder and its subfolders.

 ## Controlling Page Frontmatter